Foreign relations of Jamaica

 Jamaica has diplomatic relations with many nations and is a member of the United Nations and the Organization of American States.
 Jamaica chairs the Working Group on smaller Economies.

 Jamaica is an active member of the Commonwealth of Nations and the Non-Aligned Movement (G-77).
 Jamaica is a beneficiary of the Lome Conventions, through which the European Union (EU) grants trade preferences to selected states in Asia, the Caribbean, and the Pacific, and has played a leading role in the negotiations of the successor agreement in Fiji in 2000.

+Jamaica has been a member of The Forum of Small States (FOSS) since the group's founding in 1992.